cyplo/rust-dependency-injection/README.md

-## Testing clock-reliant behaviour or how to use internal mutability in Rust
+# Rust: controlling side effects from the test.

 Hello and welcome to the newest episode on testing in Rust.
 Imagine you want to write a timestamping repository of some sorts, that will associate the timestamp of when the storage operation was invoked with the stored value.
 How to write it in Rust ?
 And more importantly - how to test it ?
 I would like to share a solution I found and talk a bit about how it works.

-Please note that this solution can be used anywhere where you need to pass a handle that is remembered by the production code, and that thing it points to you then want to change from the test.
+Please note that this solution can be used anywhere where you need to pass a handle that is remembered by the production code, and that thing it points to - you then want to change from the test.

 ```rust
 trait Clock {